Olivia Culpo's Gift Ideas Make for a 1-Stop Shop Experience

-Olivia Culpo may be known for her Miss USA crown, influencer and fashion plate status and even her past relationship with Nick Jonas, but when it comes to giving gifts, expect a versatile skillset.
+Olivia Culpo may be known for her Miss USA crown, influencer tips and fashion plate status, but when it comes to giving gifts, expect a versatile skillset.

 The former beauty queen shared her holiday gift guide with E!
 News, and while it features fashionable finds and must-have beauty products (as expected), it also includes presents your dad, commuter cousin and DIY-loving pals will like, too.